loklaan/stemming-demo/README.md

 1. Porter Stemmer
 2. Language Detect
 3. Part of Speech Tagging
+4. Search for a type. ie fish or tree

 ## Install
 [Download](http://nodejs.org/download/) and install Node.JS (comes with `npm`)